Women on boards: Five reasons why the UAE is right to set a quota

 If you want to attract millennials and generation Z to your employment, understand that they won’t want to work for you unless you’re an inclusive business – which they equate to a “forward-thinking mindset”.

-Almost three-quarters said their organisation was more innovative when it was also more inclusive.
+Almost three-quarters said their organization was more innovative when it was also more inclusive.

 4. More diverse UAE boards aligns with Vision 2021